Classes start on May 17, 2021

 Supply two letters of recommendation, which will include an assessment of the candidate’s ability to perform doctoral-level work.

-Submit official transcripts, which can be in front of attested credentials from a University-recognized document verification agency, of all graduate-level work.
+Submit official transcripts, which can be in the form of attested credentials from a University-recognized document verification agency, of all graduate-level work.

 Interview (face-to-face or online) with College of Education faculty.